OCA/helpdesk/helpdesk_mgmt_subcategory/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends Hepdesk, and to allow you to create nested categories.
+This module extends Hepdesk, and allow you to create nested categories.

 **Table of contents**